jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 An insect swarm always attacks uses its first Combat Action to attack.

-Every round the Adventurer is exposed to the swarm the Games Master should total the number of stings taken and multiply that total by the appropriate species’ Venom Factor, as given on the Insect Venom table.
+Every round the Adventurer is exposed to the swarm the Games Master should total the number of stings taken and multiply that total by the appropriate species' Venom Factor, as given on the Insect Venom table.

 #### Insect Venom